jimpames/mvs-cerberus/README.md

 Hercules / Hyperion: If you need this build, msg me and I will zip it for you with the config....

+Q/A:
+will I release the source?: - only as a DASD image - once you boot it, you have source.

+you got zlinux ubuntu 18.04 running on zarch 390x? yes - had to build req. hyperion, cfg it and now both host and VM are ubuntu 18.04

 ### 3270 RADIUS Turret Firewall &mdash; ephemeral access, audited sessions, zero firewall configuration

 > *Most network security products try to keep attackers out.*